anhnguyen-98/dashboard/README.md

 # WebDashboard

-This project is for `Informatik Projekt`
+This project is for `Informatik Projekt` in Frankfurt University Of Applied Sciences.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

 ## Development server